 Cut the complexity, trust the collaboration

-All the activities shared in this article have something in common: they are easy to understand with minimal instruction.
+All the activities and energizer games shared in this article have something in common: they are easy to understand with minimal instruction.
 Keep that in mind when you’re spicing up your next virtual session—it’s the simple things everyone can be a part of that often get even a virtual crowd the most engaged.

-Use tools that you know and have tested beforehand and instruct one activity at the time.
+Use tools that you know and have tested beforehand and instruct one activity at a time.
 And in my experience, it of course works wonders if you’ve already set all the activities up on a virtual platform like Howspace, and then release them one by one while the workshop progresses.

-Check out our template for icebreaker and energizer activities!
+Check out our template for the icebreaker and energizer activities!
 This template will provide you with readily built icebreaker and energizer activities for a blended or an all-virtual environment, that change tempo, spark creativity, and simply shift the energy in the session.